Hiroshi Kataoka: Early life

 Born in Mabi-cho, Kibi-gun (now Kurashiki City), Okayama, Japan.
 As a child, he was known as the insect boy.
 Hironori Ishizaki, one of his mentors, noted in his autobiography that Kataoka had both the temperament to embrace difficult challenges and a boldness.

 Education

 Kataoka graduated from the Department of Agricultural Chemistry, Faculty of Agriculture, The University of Tokyo, in March 1981.
 He earned his PhD from the Graduate School of Agricultural Chemistry at the same university in March 1986.
 He then completed a post-doctoral fellowship at the Zoecon Research Institute, Sandoz Crop Protection, in Palo Alto, California, starting in April 1986.
 In July 1988, he joined the Faculty of Agriculture, The University of Tokyo, as an assistant professor.
 He was promoted to associate professor at the Graduate School of Agricultural and Life Sciences, The University of Tokyo, in June 1994, and became a professor at the Department of Integrated Biosciences, Graduate School of Frontier Sciences, The University of Tokyo, in April 1999.

+Mysterious Political Challenge

+On January 15, 2025, Shinji Ishimaru, the former mayor of Akitakata, announced the formation of a regional political party, "Saisei no Michi" (Path to Revitalization), ahead of the 2025 Tokyo prefectural election.
+He stated that candidates would be selected through an open recruitment process.
+Kataoka, who had already retired, applied and was chosen.
+During his election campaign, he spent a lot of time discussing insects.
+The election took place on June 22.
+Among a field of 11 candidates, Kataoka finished 10th and was defeated.
+Notably, all 42 candidates fielded by Saisei no Michi in the election failed to win a seat.
+Yoichi Masuzoe, the former Governor of Tokyo, remarked that allowing candidates to freely develop their own policies without following a party platform—as a path to revitalization—means the group ceases to function as a legitimate political party.